ECKPFEILER Immobilien Gruppe GmbH

 We make use of external service providers (contract processors).
 Separate contract data processing agreements have been concluded with the service providers in order to ensure the protection of your personal data.

-We work together with the following service providers:
+We work together with the following service provider:

 80801 Munich, Germany

-The data sent for applications received are processed by ADCURAM Group AG (see above) as an external HR department.
+The data sent for applications received are processed by .

 Your personal data which you make available to us or which come from generally accessible sources will be processed insofar as this is necessary for the application procedure.
 The following types of data can be processed: